-If a brand new Benimar Mileo is a bit out of your budget then how about compromising on specification and taking a look at its lower-cost sibling, the Benimar Primero?
+If you're itching for a motorhome holiday but a brand new Benimar Mileo is a bit out of your budget then how about compromising on specification and taking a look at its lower-cost sibling, the Benimar Primero?

 Models in the new-for-2019 Primero line-up come with more affordable price tags and it’s the 283 that steals the spotlight with its UK-friendly, rear lounge layout.